• Skip to primary navigation

 This is a preventive step for further growth.
 You will need to prune and repot the plant if it has grown a lot since you last planted it.

-Now, let's see how you can effectively manage your large aloe plant.
+Let’s see how you can effectively manage your large aloe plant.

-How To Manage An Overgrown Aloe Plant
+How To Trim An Overgrown Aloe Plant

 Here's what you need to know about trimming your top-heavy Aloe plant -